 We'll start before sunrise and follow the horse's trail until mid-morning.
 Back to town for lunch and to beat the heat.
-At about 3 or 4 P.M. we'll head back out and try our luck until just before sunset and make our way back in time for dinner and to edit the day's work.
+At 3 or 4 P.M., we'll head back out and try our luck until just before sunset and make our way back in time for dinner and to edit the day's work.
 An evening session may be available on Sunday, May 28.

 There will be two SUVs for the 8 participants driven by Steve and his assistant, Dan Henderson, retired fire chief and EMT.
 Seats will be rotated to ensure everyone has a chance at a window seat.

 If you love horses and enjoy doing something off the map, then don't miss this opportunity to practice your wild horse photography skills.